-Obesity weighs down on top soda guzzler MexicoMay 24th, 2013 by Yemeli Ortega Luyando in Health /
+Obesity weighs down on top soda guzzler MexicoMay 24, 2013 by Yemeli Ortega Luyando in Medicine & Health / Health

 Artemio Martinez balanced his corpulent frame on a stool in a Mexico City street taco stand, downing a sweet soda and eating a final pork-filled corn tortilla.

 "Can you give me another soft drink to quickly wash down the fifth taco?
 And the bill please," Martinez, a 42-year-old accountant weighing in at 140 kilograms (309 pounds), asked the cook.

 The damage for his wallet is relatively light: 40 pesos ($3) for five meat tortillas and 18 pesos ($1.4) for two sodas.

 But Mexico is paying a heavy price for its diet, giving it the dubious distinction of being the world's top consumer of sodas and home of the world's second most obese population after its giant northern neighbor, the United States.

 Latin America's second biggest economy after Brazil has lived through lean times in the past, with a damaging peso crisis in 1994 and the global financial debacle in 2009.
 But it has enjoyed periods of growth.

 And Alejandro Calvillo, director of the Consumer Power non-governmental organization, said the free trade pacts credited with helping Mexico's economy grow have stuffed the country with less healthy foods.